 Price: 12,990 ISK

 As with all our trips, be sure to bring along waterproof jackets and pants for the unpredictable Icelandic weather.
 You must also have strong, waterproof hiking boots that go above your ankle in order to wear the crampons (spikes) that are required on the glacier.
-Hiking boots are available to hire for 1,000 ISK.
-Bring cash or order at booking.
+Hiking boots, waterproof jackets and pants are available to hire.
+Make sure to order in the booking process or contact us directly.